regex-cuantificadores

 One or more times (+)

-The quantifier + indicates that the character or group must appear at least once, but may repeat indefinitely.
+The quantifier + indicates that the character or group must appear at least once, but can be repeated indefinitely.

 ggle, gogle, google, gooogle, goooogle

-In addition to basic quantifiers, Regex allows you to define quantifiers with exact limits or ranges of repetitions.
+In addition to the basic quantifiers, Regex allows defining quantifiers with exact limits or ranges of repetitions.

 SymbolMatches